Employment Appeal Tribunal: Membership

 Members are nominated or appointed by the Lord Chief Justice.
 One of the nominated judges is selected as the president.
 The usual term of office for president is three years.
-Since 1 January 2019, the president has been Sir Akhlaq Choudhury.
+The current president is Lord Fairley who replaced Dame Jennifer Eady on 1 February 2025.

 Procedure

 The tribunal is governed by the Employment Appeal Tribunal Rules 1993, as amended in 1996, 2001, 2004 and 2005, and further by its Practice Direction.
 Parties are expected to understand and apply these rules.

 Jurisdiction

 The tribunal has jurisdiction to consider appeals only on questions of law, including perversity.

 Appeals from the Employment Appeals Tribunal

 A party dissatisfied with a decision of the Employment Appeal Tribunal may apply to the tribunal requesting a review of its own decision.
 The tribunal may also review its decision of its own motion.
 Decisions can be reviewed where an error is relatively minor, for example a clerical error.
 Where a party believes the tribunal has misapplied the law or acted perversely, the review process is inappropriate and the party may appeal to the Court of Appeal (England and Wales) or the Court of Session (Scotland).

 Parties are expected to comply with strictly enforced time limits when applying for a review or appeal.